khairulfaisal97/MCTE4342-Embedded-System-Design/Assignment/README.md

 1. Change to LCD Display that can show how many time player win
 2. Make wireless/bluetooth controller using HC-05 bluetooth model, also can be control using phone, more that 2 players
 3. Put sensor to make sure right number of ball goes down as player choose, can use ultrasonic sensor or colour sensor
-4. Put speaker/buzer to play the musicfor the winner
+4. Put speaker/buzer to play the music for the winner
 5. Make the ball hidden and make machine to release random number ball at start of the game